+Everyone’s goal is to avoid students ending up blocked and feeling stuck.
 There are lots of things that students can do (and mentors can help them to) to avoid this:

 Get really good at using

 git rebase -ito produce a really clean commit history that’s fast to review.
 We occasionally do workshops on how to do relatively complex rebases.

+Work on multiple parallelizable projects (or parts of projects) at a time.
 This can help avoid being stuck while waiting for something to be reviewed.

 It can help to plan a bit in advance; if your next project requires some UX decisions to be made with the community, start the conversation a few days before you need an answer.
 Or do some preparatory refactoring that will make the feature easier to complete and can be merged without making all the decisions.

 Think about how to test your changes.

 Among your various projects, prioritize as follows:

 (1) Fixing regressions you introduced with recently merged work (and other bugs you notice).

 (2) Responding to code review feedback and fixing your in-flight branches over starting new work.
 Unmerged PRs develop painful merge conflicts pretty quickly, so you’ll do much less total work per feature if you’re responsive and try to make it easy for maintainers to merge your commits.

 (3) Do any relevant follow-ups to larger projects you’ve completed, to make sure that you’ve left things better than how you found them.

 (4) Starting on the next project.

 Figure out a QA/testing process that works for you, and be sure to explain in your PRs how you’ve tested your changes.
 Most of the time, in a large open source project, is spent looking for and fixing regressions, and it saves everyone time when bugs can be fixed before the code is reviewed, or barring that, before it’s merged.

 Look at Steve Howell’s closed PRs to get a feel for how to do this well for even complex changes.

 git log -p --author=Eklavyais a fast way to skim).

 Team up with other developers close to or in your time zone who are working on similar areas to trade timely initial code reviews.
 75% of the feedback that the expert maintainers give is bugs/UI problems from clicking around, lack of tests, or code clarity issues that anyone else in the project should be able to point out.
 Doing this well can save a lot of round-trips.

 Help with code review!
 Reviewing others’ changes is one of the best ways to learn to be a better developer, since you’ll both see how others solve problems and also practice the art of catching bugs in unfamiliar code.

 It’s best to start with areas where you know the surrounding code and expertise, but don’t be afraid to open up the code in your development environment and read it rather than trying to understand everything from the context GitHub will give you.
 Even Tim reads surrounding code much of the time when reviewing things, and so should you :).

 It’s OK to review something that’s already been reviewed or just post a comment on one thing you noticed in a quick look!

 Even posting a comment that you tried a PR and it worked in your development environment is valuable; you’ll save the next reviewer a bit of time verifying that.

 If you’re confused by some code, usually that’s because the code is confusing, not because you’re not smart enough.
 So speak up when you notice this!
 Very frequently, this is a sign that we need to write more docs/comments or (better, if possible!) to make the code more self-explanatory.

 Plan your approach to larger projects.
 Usually, when tackling something big, there’s a few phases you want to go through:

 Studying the subsystem, reading its docs, etc., to get a feel for how things work.
 Often a good approach is to fix some small bugs in the area to warm your knowledge up.

 Figure out how you’ll test your work feature, both manually and via automated tests.
 For some projects, can save a lot of hours by doing a bit of pre-work on test infrastructure or

 populate_dbinitial data to make it easy for both you and code reviewers to get the state necessary to test a feature.

 Make a plan for how to create a series of small (<100LOC) commits that are each safely mergable and move you towards your goal.
 Often this ends up happening through first doing a hacky attempt to hooking together the feature, with reading and print statements as part of the effort, to identify any refactoring needed or tests you want to write to help make sure your changes won’t break anything important as you work.
 Work out a fast and consistent test procedure for how to make sure the feature is working as planned.

 Do the prerequisite test/refactoring/etc. work, and get those changes merged.